moonstream-to/api/docs/architecture.md

 database yourself.

 The [`db/`](../db/) directory contains:
-1. A Python package called `moonstreamdb` which defines the databse schema and can be used as a Python library to interact with the data store.
+1. A Python package called `moonstreamdb` which defines the database schema and can be used as a Python library to interact with the data store.
 2. [Alembic](https://alembic.sqlalchemy.org/en/latest/) migrations which can be used via the [`alembic.sh`](../db/alembic.sh) shell script to run the migrations against a Postgres database